Table of Contents

-The world of apps is competitive.
+The digital world is competitive.
 We all know that.
 With so many options to choose from, you have to make yourself stand out if you want people to download your product.
-But what about after your app gets downloaded?
+But what about after it gets downloaded?
 If you thought the competition was behind you, I have some bad news.
 It’s only just begun.

-Even after an app is downloaded, chances are it will soon be abandoned by the user.
-So, what is it about some apps that keep users coming back again and again?
+Even after an application is downloaded, chances are it will soon be abandoned by the user.
+So, what is it about some applications that keep users coming back again and again?
 What makes some apps sticky while others fail to make an impression, or worse, make a negative one?
 You have already put in the resources to develop the right interface and a stellar experience.
-What can you do after that to ensure your app will be among the sticky?
+What can you do after that to ensure your software will be successful?

-The Apple app store grows by 1,000 apps each day.
-Getting your app out in front of people and convincing them to download it is a feat in and of itself, and when you launch your app, user acquisition is the first goal, right?
+The Apple store grows by 1,000 apps each day.
+Getting your product out in front of people and convincing them to download it is a feat in and of itself, and when you launch, user acquisition is the first goal, right?
 We also discussed in this article the App Store Optimization tips you need to know upon launching.
-Once an app has been downloaded, how likely is it that it will go on to be used, used often, and used over a significant period of time?
+Once an application has been downloaded, how likely is it that it will go on to be used, used often, and used over a significant period of time?

-Before we move on to what makes users either stick with or abandon apps, it’s important to note that keeping current users is more economical than getting new ones.
-The current user-acquisition cost is $3.52, and it is continuing to rise.
+Before we move on to what makes users either stay or leave, it’s important to note that keeping current users is more economical than getting new ones.
+The current user acquisition cost is $3.52, and it is continuing to rise.
 Increasing user retention by five percent can increase profitability by 75 percent.
 So, shifting your focus from acquisition to retention is the economically smart thing to do.

 Strategies for Adding Stickiness